 (Advanced registration required)

-We also accept requests for individual placement tests for students who are unable to attend the group tests.
+We also accept requests for individual placement tests from students who are unable to attend the group test dates.
 When emailing your request, be sure to include at least three (3) preferred test dates and times.

 *Group testing dates subject to cancellation if minimum enrollment is not met